KorySchneider/mintab/doc/commands.md

 Leading and trailing spaces will be stripped, so `y ; cats`, `y;cats` and `y;
 cats` will all do the same thing (search YouTube for "cats").

-If no command is specified, the default command will execute.
-The default, default command is Google (use the `set` command to change this).

 ## Commands